7:015 Student and Family Privacy Rights

 - Is otherwise authorized by Board policy.

-Selling or Marketing Students’ Personal Information Is Prohibited
+Prohibition on Selling or Marketing Students’ Personal Information

 Notification of Rights and Procedures

-The Superintendent or designee shall notify students’ parents/guardians through the student handbook of:
+The Superintendent or designee shall notify students’ parents/guardians of:

 - This policy as well as its availability upon request from the general administration office.

-- How to opt their child or ward out of participation in activities as provided in this policy.
+- How to opt their child out of participation in activities as provided in this policy.

 - The approximate dates during the school year when a survey requesting personal information, as described above, is scheduled or expected to be scheduled.